nerd-qp/dotTeXmacs/README.md

 TeXmacs scheme extension scripts.

 # Functionality implemented
 This repository contains my daily .TeXmacs configuration.
-I implement two functionalities as of now, all based on original code, and additional hacking on my own.
+I implement two functionalities as of now, all based on original code, added on top of that, additional hacking on my own.
 In addition, it also includes copy-paste code from [slowphil](https://github.com/slowphil/zotexmacs) for better Zotero-TeXmacs integration.

 Funtionalies: